 Why This Matters

-Transcendentalism wasn't just a literary movement—it was America's first homegrown philosophy, and it shows up everywhere on the AP exam.
-You're being tested on how these writers challenged Enlightenment rationalism, Puritan religious orthodoxy, and the materialism of early industrial America.
+Transcendentalism was America's first homegrown philosophy, and it shows up constantly in American Literature courses covering the pre-1860 period.
+These writers challenged Enlightenment rationalism, Puritan religious orthodoxy, and the materialism of early industrial America.
 Understanding the movement means recognizing its core tensions: individual vs. society, intuition vs. reason, nature vs. civilization, reform vs. withdrawal.

-These writers didn't just share ideas—they argued with each other, built communities together, and influenced social movements that shaped American history.
-When you encounter an FRQ asking about American individualism, social reform, or literary innovation, Transcendentalism is your go-to.
-Don't just memorize who wrote what—know what philosophical position each writer represents and how they connect to the movement's broader goals.
+These writers didn't just share ideas.
+They argued with each other, built communities together, and influenced social movements that shaped American history.
+When you encounter questions about American individualism, social reform, or literary innovation, Transcendentalism is your go-to.
+Don't just memorize who wrote what.
+Know what philosophical position each writer represents and how they connect to the movement's broader goals.

 The Philosophical Founders